 I managed to juggle a lot of different things, and they all were going on while I practiced law, but one of the advantages of basically being in my own practice was that I had the ability to define my own time.
 So if a wonderful opportunity like a National Lawyers Guild trip to Nicaragua presented itself I could just go.
 I could take a week off and not have to worry, just making sure to let judges and clients know that I was unavailable.
 I was very lucky that way.

 So is this how you managed to keep your sanity?
 My feeling is that you don’t like focusing on just one thing at a time, that you like to have your eyes and ears open for what’s out there.

 That’s an accurate assessment and, in fact, I think it’s typical of my practice years, my heavy practice years when I loved having a variety of cases with a variety of people.

 And what kind of cases most inspired you?
-What kind person would be your favourite client?
+What kind of person would be your favorite client?

 Can you tell us a little bit more about your accomplishments regarding the American Academy?